ItsSunnyMonster/merge/README.md

   modules that require the standard library.
 If this feature is not set, `merge` is a `no_std` library.

+## Documentation
+The documentation selector can be found [here](https://itssunnymonster.github.io/merge).

+To go to the docs for a specific version, go to <versions-1-2-3--merge-docs.netlify.app>

+To go to the docs for the latest release, go to <merge-docs.netlify.app>

+To go to the docs for the master branch, go to <master--merge-docs.netlify.app>

 ## Minimum Supported Rust Version

 This crate supports Rust 1.60.0 or later.